 Competitors should expect to keep their dogs confined in a crate or vehicle when not competing.
 The logistics of a trial typically do not allow for dogs to hang out on leash in between searches.
 Competitors should plan to provide their own shade using canopies or shade cloths.

-Females in Season: Will be allowed to run wearing “pants” at the very end of the running orders after all other dogs have been judged.
+Females in Season Will be allowed to run wearing “pants” at the very end of the running orders after all other dogs have been judged.
 Females in season will be parked and pottied in areas separate from the other dogs while at the trial if the location logistics permit.
-Handlers must contact Tracey @noseworkdetectives.com so plans can be made for the dog.
+Handlers must contact Tracey@noseworkdetectives.com so plans can be made for the dog.

-NACSW™ Results: Results for each search and overall will be posted after all searches are completed and scores are verified for you to record your results for your own records.
+NACSW™ Results Results for each search and overall will be posted after all searches are completed and scores are verified for you to record your results for your own records.
 It is your responsibility to ensure your scores are accurate prior to leaving trial grounds.
-In the event that a discrepancy cannot be verified at the trial, you may be instructed to submit a score card review request.
-It is not the responsibility of the host or NACSW to return score sheets that are left behind or to mail ribbons that are not picked up.
+If a discrepancy cannot be verified at the trial, you may be instructed to submit a score card review request.
+It is not the responsibility of the host or NACSW™ to return score sheets that are left behind or to mail ribbons that are not picked up.

-Spectators: Family members and friends are welcome to watch certain elements if there is appropriate viewing space for a gallery that will not interfere with the dog working or the judging.
-Limits may be put on the number of spectators depending on the turn out.
-Children under 18 must be directly supervised by a parent/guardian at all times.
-Spectators MUST check-in at registration, sign a waiver, and get a name badge.
+Spectators All spectators must check in and sign a waiver.
+Spectating will be allowed at elements, space permitting and at the Certifying Official’s discretion.
+Spectators may not photograph or video searches.
+Children under 18 must always be directly supervised by a parent/guardian.
 No dogs will be allowed in the spectator area.
-No unentered dogs are allowed at the trial.
+No unentered dogs with spectators are allowed at the trial.
 Spectators are reminded that the hide placements must not be discussed nor should they speak with any competitors about what they saw until after the trial is complete.
-Competitors are not allowed to watch the trial at anytime.
+Competitors are not allowed to watch the trial at any time.